isomerpages/moe-bedoksouthsec/_student-development/Home Based Learning (HBL)/SLS Support For Home Based Learning.md

 During school operating hours, students should contact the School-based Helpline for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.

-• Click [here](https://go.gov.sg/bsss-ict-assist) for School-based Helpline (BDS SLS password reset form is in page 3)
+• Click [here](https://go.gov.sg/bsss-ict-assist) for School-based Helpline

 • Mondays - Fridays: 8:00 am - 4:00 pm